 - Bake batis in the oven for about 20 minutes, flipping half way through.
 Once they start to look brownish, take them out and switch off the oven.

-- Pour ghee on top of hot baatis.
+- Pour ghee on top of the hot baatis.

-- Break baatis a bit and pour more ghee and serve with hot dal.
+- Break baatis a bit and pour more ghee.
+Dal Baati are ready to serve.

 - Milk makes baati super soft and ghee makes it crisp.